 The Mary Baldwin EBL program is honored to have National Distinguished Principal, Dr. Dana McCauley, as instructor for the ED628: Reading on the River course.
 With an Ed.D. in Education, Dr. McCauley is principal and teacher at Crellin Elementary school in Garrett County Maryland, a school that presents an incredibly effective model of the Environment-Based Learning approach.
 Dr. McCauley has led and coordinated an instructional program at the school that guides students to achieve and sustain academic success, including greater awareness of their impact on the environment.
 Called the “Corps of Discovery”, the students utilize and work with the community as they engage in meaningful, problem-based learning opportunities.
 Located in a low-socioeconomic community, the school has been recognized as the National Title 1 Distinguished School in 2011, a Maryland Green School, and winner of the National Intel Math award in 2010.
 With a deep understanding of effective, content driven, environment-based education, Dana is a force in the school reform effort.
 Her toolkit of reading strategies is huge and her love of the environment is contagious; she outstandingly brings these together during the Reading on the River course.

 Dr. Michael Pelton is often called the “bear man” for his years of research on bear species around the world.
-He spent his career helping students develop environment-based research projects, so he brings a lifetime of experience to the course ED618: Natural Research: Using the Environment for Student-Driven Investigations.
+He spent his career helping students develop environment-based research projects, so he brings a lifetime of experience to the course ED618: Natural Research: Plant and Animal Studies in the Outdoors.
 With a Ph.D. in Wildlife Science, Mike is adjunct professor in the MBC Graduate Teacher Education program and Professor Emeritus from the University of Tennessee, Knoxville.
 While in Tennessee, he directed the Smoky Mountain black bear study, the longest study of any bear species in the world.
 In 2012, he was honored by an international organization, The Wildlife Society, with the prestigious Caesar Kleberg Award for Applied Wildlife Research.
 Mike has taught in numerous programs, including natural history workshops for middle and high school students.
 During his career, he chaired the research projects of 93 graduate students, so he knows how to motivate students to think through and then conduct research studies in nature.
 The Natural Research course introduces K-12 educators to research and investigation ideas/methods/strategies, including studies of mammals, reptiles, amphibians, fish, birds, insects, plants, soils, and streams/water quality.

 We feel very privileged to have the author of How to Keep a Naturalists Notebook as the instructor for our EBL course, ED616: Nature Journaling across the Curriculum.
 Dr. Susan Tomlinson has the perfect credentials for teaching this course; she is an artist, naturalist, scientist, teacher and writer with a B.F.A. in art and M.S and Ph.D. in Geology.
 In addition to teaching the Nature Journaling course as an adjunct professor at Mary Baldwin, Dr. Tomlinson is Director and Associate Professor of the Natural History and Humanities Honors Program at Texas Tech University.
 Her program focus is interdisciplinary scholarship that cuts across art, literature, history, philosophy, and science, with a particular interest in environmental and sustainability studies.
 She has won numerous honors, including an Excellence in Teaching award and Editor’s Choice Award from Isotope, a literary magazine devoted to science and nature writing.
 Susan will help you become comfortable with drawing what you observe, even if you are not artistically inclined.
 Her enthusiasm for recording and reflecting what you see and feel through journaling will spread to your K-12 students and others.